 Sexual Orientation concerns

-The SWC offers individual counseling to Franklin and Marhsall students, for a variety of conerns, listed on our website.
+The SWC offers individual counseling to Franklin and Marhsall students.
 The frequency of sessions and length of treatment varies based on treatment goals.
 Counseling sessions are typically scheduled weekly or bi-weekly and last 50 minutes.
 Students needing intensive outpaitent treatment (i.e. more than once a week) will be referred to an off-campus provider.
 Students receive 8 individual counseling session, per academic year, without a fee.
 If a student needs additional counseling, after the 8 sessions, insurance will be billed.

-Group Counseling - The SWC offers a variety of group options, including ongoing support groups, structured time-limited groups and process groups.
-Groups are listed, on this link, and are updated each semester.
+The SWC offers a variety of group options, including ongoing support groups, structured time-limited groups and process groups.
+Groups are updated each semester depending on student needs and interest.
 There is no charge for group counseling sessions.
-Benefits of Group Counseling include: receiving support, feedback and encouragement from others; decreased feelings of loneliness; practice social skills; learn coping skills to help manage strong emotions; increased understanding of self and others, in a safe confidential atmosphere..
+Benefits of Group Counseling include: receiving support, feedback and encouragement from others; decreased feelings of loneliness; practicing social skills; learning coping skills to help manage strong emotions; increased understanding of self and others, all in a safe, confidential atmosphere.

-The SWC has Urgent Walk-In hours, every weekday from 1-2.
+The SWC has Urgent Walk-In hours (now "call in hours") every weekday from 9-10 am and 1-2 pm.
 After hours, a student may reach an on-call counselor by calling our office number at 717-544-9051 and remaining on the line.
 There is no charge for crisis sessions.

 The following services are NOT offered by the counseling services staff: